RandX829/Cutie/README.md

 # Cutie

-A personal Assistant Aimed to release you from tedious tasks.
+A personal Assistant to free you from tedious tasks.

 ## Screenshot